MAWILab

 Documentation

-MAWILab locates anomalies in the MAWI archive with a simple traffic taxonomy that consists of four different labels: anomalous, suspicious, notice, and benign.
+MAWILab annotates traffic anomalies in the MAWI archive with four different labels: anomalous, suspicious, notice, and benign.

 For each traffic trace of the MAWI archive the traffic annotation is provided in the form of an admd file. admd is a meta-data format and associated tools for the analysis of pcap data.
 More information on this format is available on this website: http://admd.sourceforge.net/